 Vote totals may differ between measure criteria and between measures as Standing Committee members often have to join calls late or leave calls early.
 NQF ensures that quorum is maintained for all live voting.
 All voting outcomes are calculated using the number of Standing Committee members present during the meeting for that vote as the denominator.
 Denominator vote counts may vary throughout the criteria due to intermittent Standing Committee attendance fluctuation.
 The vote totals reflect members present and eligible to vote at the time of the vote.
-One Standing Committee member was recused from discussion and voting on NQF #0507, and one Standing Committee member was recused from discussion and voting on NQF #3614.
-Quorum (a minimum of 12 out of 18 active non-recused Standing Committee members present) was reached and maintained for the duration of the discussion and voting on NQF #0507.
-Quorum (a minimum of 12 out of 18 active non-recused Standing Committee members present) was not maintained for live voting on NQF #3614; instead, asynchronous voting was conducted following the meeting.
+Quorum (a minimum of 12 out of 18 active non-recused Standing Committee members present) was reached and maintained for the duration of discussion and voting on #0507.

-Measures Endorsed
+Measures Recommended